PixelDeEcran/polytoria-include/README.md

 # Polytoria-Include

-This is a very basic CLI to merge multiple lua files in one.
+This is a very basic CLI to merge multiple lua files into one.

 # Installation